 Gabriel started racing with go-karts as a young teenager, competing in national championships and the International Rotax Max Grand Finals.
 Growing up, he stopped racing to study theoretical physics, which he still pursues to this day as a Ph.D. candidate in materials modelling.
 His curiosity for the outdoors and that third dimension expresses itself in all his hobbies: Hangliding, Kitesurfing, Hiking, Skiing, Snowboarding, Rock climbing and mountaineering to name just a few.
 Come 2015, FPV drones offered him the perfect opportunity to renew his eager for racing, combined with the completely new perspective on the world that came with it.
 His abilities in finding the racing lines and his calm focus create a uniquely smooth flying style that sets him apart as a pilot.
 By mid 2016, he had already ranked top spots in numerous national and international races, notably winning the Canadian Drone Nationals at the 2016 Montreal Drone expo.
 2016 also saw his first appearance on the Drone Racing League (DRL) TV show, of which he is a regular pilot in the 2017 season.
 When he's not racing, he's usually out in the wild creating unique videos like his one million plus views hit video on YouTube titled "Happy new year from the Gab707 family".
 Racing drones provide a unique opportunity for Gabriel to capture the world at a high pace with very creative camera movements.
 With every move Gabriel is paving the future for what a racing drone pilot is.

-Eric Milewski finally found a new dedication after building his first multi copter thanks to a friend in 2013.
-At first, like many, Eric thought he would be doing aerial photography, but as soon as he put a pair of FPV goggles on he knew that is what he really wanted to do.
-After attending his first races in 2015 Eric finally step on the podium for the first time at the Canadian Drone Nationals.
-Since that day, Eric has been motivated and driven to take drone racing professionally.
-With his new drive to compete and practice to be the best drone racer in the world, Eric is proud to be part of a team that brings together the best pilots in all of Canada.
+Eric Milewski found a new dedication after building his first multi copter in 2013.
+As he put a pair of FPV goggles on he knew that is what he really wanted to do.
+Attending his first race Eric stepped on the podium at the 2015 Canadian Drone Nationals.
+Since that day Eric has been motivated and driven to take on drone racing professionally.
+His perseverance again paid off during the 2016 season of WCDRL drone races in BC by finishing as champion, also earning himself a spot as one on the founding members, and a drone racing pilot, at TeamCanadaFPV.
+Eric competed in a number of Canadian and US national drone racing events and earned podium spots multiple times.
+With this new drive to compete and practice to be one of the best drone racers in the world, Eric is proud to be part of a team that brings together the best pilots in all of Canada.